 Do read my post on heritage conservation Our Attitude Towards Heritage Needs A Big Change?

 The authorities need to reconsider what they want to show and depict.
 The current display collection is not convincing enough to attract visitors and tourists.
 This new museum in Jaipur doesn’t do justice to the building considering its legacy and how it has been associated with art and craft for centuries.
-If you are visiting Jaipur and love art and architecture, do explore and let me know your thoughts on Museum Of Legacies.
+If you are visiting Jaipur and love art and architecture, do explore and let me know your thoughts on the Museum Of Legacies.
 I will recommend a visit to this beautiful Haveli for all its beauty and heritage.

 Museum Of Legacies Address: Kishanpole Bazar, Near Ajayab Ghar Ka Rasta, Jaipur.